 To be Positive (invested "In the Market"), there must be 2 out of 3 positive confirming indications, those being RSI>50%, and MACD and Slow Stochastics being "positive".

-Current Reading: none of the three parameters is Positive, which is a very Negative Indication.
+Current Reading: all three of the three parameters are Positive, which is a VERY Positive Indication.

 CURRENT INDICATION